Lovegiver/ReactivePipeline/src/README.md.md

 The "*ReactivePipeline*" project is a simple interface, a single class project.

 The `ReactiveContext` class just contains the static methods we need to instantiate the necessary objects for creating a persistent Flux pipeline for your whole application.
+We will see each of them.
+Nevertheless, these methods do not

     static Pipeline createPipeline(String pipelineName, Set<Task> allTasks)